Best Diablo 4 Season 4 Dungeons to farm XP & level up quickly

 Click to enlarge

-This method can only be done solo, so you will have to be prepared to clear a Nightmare Dungeon by yourself.
+This method can only be done solo, so you will have to be able to clear a Nightmare Dungeon by yourself.
 Also, bear in mind that this method is likely a bug and as such will probably be removed at some point.
 If this is the case, your best bet is to return to farming the top-tier dungeons in whichever order you choose and jump in a Nightmare Dungeon when they come up.

 Dave McAdam